 Our only main complaint with this machine with respect to creating buttonholes is that it isn't the easiest to accurately line up the buttonhole where you want it, with the marks on the presser foot being slightly raised up and can cause a little difficulty when trying to match them up to the marks on the fabric.

-This sewing machine is a fantastic value, earning it the Best Buy Award.
 The XR9550PRW should be one of your top choices if you are shopping on a budget.

 If you are just getting started with sewing and are looking for an exceptionally easy to use machine that won't break the bank, look no further than the Brother XR9550PRW.
 It retails for the relatively affordable price of $200 and is our top recommendation for beginners or those who prioritize having an extremely convenient and hassle-free sewing experience.